Crock pot Chicken, Italian Style

 Don't wait for symptoms to make a change, don't wait for a call from your doctor with test results, make the choice to eat your way to good health now.

+Every recipe here follows the optimal disease prevention diet.
 If you decide you need help of any kind, contact me.
-Whether it's meal planning, supplement questions or recipe requests!
+Whether it's meal planning, supplement questions or just support!

 Dark Chocolate Black Bean Bars